-Ft.
+\Ft.
 Knox's Tuition Reduction policy is on the pro rata basis plus an administration fee of 5% for new and continuing students.

-Policy on Return of Title IV Funds
+Refund Policy for Title IV Funds

-Federal financial aid funds are awarded with the expectation that students earn a percentage of the disbursed funds each day of class attendance each term.
-When a student who has received federal financial aid funds (Title IV Funds) leaves school before the end of the term, federal law requires Sullivan University to calculate the percentage and amount of unearned financial aid funds that must be returned to the federal government.
-Once a student has completed more than 60% of a term, he/she is considered to have earned all funding received.
-This calculation may have the effect of requiring the student to repay funds that have already been disbursed to the student.
-Students are encouraged to meet with their financial planning administrator prior to making the decision to withdraw from school.
+Federal financial aid funds are awarded based on the premise that students "earn" a percentage of the funds they are disbursed with each day of class attendance each term.
+When a student who has received Title IV funds leaves school before the end of the term, federal law requires Sullivan University to calculate the percentage and amount of "unearned" financial aid funds that must be returned to the federal government.
+This may require the student to repay funds that have already been disbursed to the student.
+Students who complete more than 60 percent of the term are considered to have earned 100 percent of their financial aid.